JasonToups/newlywords-frontend-assessment/README.md

 # Contact

-You can find me on [LinkedIn](https://www.linkedin.com/in/jasontoups/).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/jasontoups/).

 Take a look at my [portfolio](https://jasontoups.github.io/) to see some examples of my work.